Home » Recipes » Method » Quick and Easy » Easy Salmon Sushi Bake (No Rolling Required)

 • 1/2 tablespoon gochujang paste

-• 2 tablespoons chilli jam (or use sweet chilli sauce)
+• 2 tablespoons sweet chili jam (or sweet chilli sauce)

 Instructions

-1. Make the rice.
-Heat your oven to 360F/180C fan.
-Add 1 1/2 cups rinsed short-grain rice, 1 2/3 cups of water and 1 teaspoon of salt into a small pot and set over medium heat.
-When you see foamy bubbles on top, pop the lid on (or use a plate or a wooden board), turn the heat right down to low and leave the pot undisturbed for 12 minutes.
-After 12 minutes, remove the pot from the heat and keep the lid on for another 10 minutes.
-Fluff up the grains with a fork, then mix through the rice vinegar.
+1. Cook the rice.
+Preheat your oven to 350°F (180°C fan).
+Add 1 ½ cups rinsed short-grain rice, 1 ⅔ cups of water, and 1 teaspoon of salt to a small saucepan.
+Set over medium heat.
+When you see foamy bubbles on top, pop the lid on (or use a plate or a wooden board), reduce the heat to low, and cook undisturbed for 12 minutes.
+After 12 minutes, remove the pot from the heat and keep the lid on.
+Let the rice steam for another 10 minutes, then fluff up the grains with a fork, and stir in 1 tablespoon of rice vinegar.

 2. Make the salmon mix.
-Remove the skin from the salmon fillets, then chop them up into little bite-sized pieces.
-Pop them into a large mixing bowl with 1/4 cup cream cheese, 1/4 cup aioli, 2 tablespoons soy sauce, 1 tablespoon sweet chilli jam, 2 chopped scallions and 1/2 cup of cilantro leaves.
-Mix well to combine then set aside.
+Remove the skin from the salmon fillets, then chop them up into bite-sized pieces.
+Pop them into a large mixing bowl with ¼ cup aioli, ¼ cup cream cheese, 2 tablespoons light soy sauce, 1 tablespoon sweet chili jam, 2 chopped scallions, and ½ cup of cilantro leaves.
+Mix well to combine, then set aside.

 3. Prepare your baking dish.
-Line a small square or rectangular baking dish (I’m using a 9×9″ square cake tin) with baking paper.
-You don’t have to line it – it just makes getting it out a lot easier because you can literally lift it up and out with the baking paper.
+Line a small square or rectangular baking dish (I’m using a 9″x9″ square dish) with parchment paper.
+You don’t have to line it – I just find it makes it easier to get the bake out because you can literally lift it up and out with the baking paper.

-4. Arrange the sushi bake.
-Transfer the rice to the base of the dish and press it firmly into the tin, making sure it gets into all four corners.
-Smooth the top of the rice with the back of your spoon to create an even, flat top.
-Place the nori seaweed sheets on top of the rice layer, so they cover it completely.
+4. Assemble the sushi bake.
+Spread the cooked sushi rice into the base of the dish and press down firmly, making sure it gets into all four corners.
+Smooth the top of the rice with the back of your spoon.
+Place the nori seaweed sheets on top of the rice layer to cover it.
 Finish by spooning over the salmon mixture, smoothing it into an even, flat layer with the back of your spoon or a spatula.
-Pop into the oven and bake for 20 minutes.
+Pop into the oven and bake for 20 minutes until the salmon is pale pink and firm to the touch.

 5. Prepare the toppings.
-Slice the cucumber in half lengthways, then scoop out the seeds with a teaspoon and discard them.
-Get them into a small bowl with 1/2 teaspoon of salt and give them a good mix.
+While the bake is in the oven, slice the cucumber in half lengthways, then scoop out the seeds with a teaspoon and discard them.
+Add them to a small bowl with ½ teaspoon of salt and give them a good mix.
 Mix the gochujang paste with the aioli.
-Finely slice 1 scallion, then slice the other one finely lengthways and place the long, thin slices in a glass of cold water (they’ll curl up this way).
+Finely slice 1 scallion, then slice the other one finely lengthwise and place the long, thin slices in a glass of cold water (they’ll curl up this way).

 6. Garnish and serve.
-Remove the bake from the oven – the salmon will look paler in colour and should feel firmer to the touch.
-Let it sit for a couple of minutes before topping.
-Drizzle over the gochujang aioli, then scatter over the chopped cucumber and finely sliced scallions.
-Finish with dollops of chilli jam, cilantro leaves, curly scallions and sesame seeds.
+Let the bake cool for a couple of minutes after baking.
+Drizzle with the gochujang aioli, then scatter over the chopped cucumber and finely sliced scallions.
+Finish with dollops of sweet chili jam, cilantro leaves, curly scallions, and sesame seeds.
+Slice into squares and serve warm, at room temperature, or cold.

 Notes